 Adults who speak more than one language are likely to have a better working memory and memorization skills.
 (77)

 But you don’t have to master a new language to get those benefits.

 It’s estimated that the 100 most commonly used words of any language comprise 50% of the words used in day-to-day conversation and that the top 1,000 words comprise 89% of everyday writing.
 (78)

 Google “learn 100 core words” and you’ll find a series of free online lessons that teach 100 core words in numerous languages.

-At that rate you’ll be reading reasonably proficiently in less than a year.
+At this rate, you’ll be reading reasonably proficiently in less than a year.

-There is a lot of controversy surrounding the exploding billion dollar brain fitness industry.
-(74)
+There is a lot of controversy surrounding the multi-billion dollar brain fitness industry.
+(79)

-Most brain training programs contains games specifically for improving memory, but the only way to know for sure if it will help you is to give it a try.
+Most brain training programs contain games specifically for improving memory, but the only way to know for sure if it will help you is to give it a try.